tinytronix/homeautomation/Hardware/Controllermodul_B/readme.md

 - UART interface 3.3V

 # Comparision Controllermodul_A and Controllermodul_B
-The only differnce is the backup safety processor.
-Controllermodul_A has a ATTiny85 and Controllermodul_B has a ATMega328 which can be flashed in-circuit by the Raspberry PI.
-The ATMega can also trace debug strings to the Pi. to the Controller.
-The Controller runs the software that contains the home automation logic which switches Relais, reads sensors and so on.
+The only difference is the backup safety processor.
+Controllermodul_A has a ATTiny85 and Controllermodul_B has a ATMega328.

-It as well has two Relais on its own and a RS232 and a 1wire interface.
+With Controllermodul_B the ATMega328 can be flashed in-circuit by the Raspberry PI and it can trace debug strings to the Pi.
+Therefore (with Controllermodul_B) it is not necessary to dispount the device from the automation system when reprogramming the safety processor.